 About Estonia

-Estonia is a nation of northeastern Europe and the northernmost of the 3 Baltic states (a term given to the countries in northeastern Europe situated on the Baltic Sea, namely Lithuania, Latvia, and Estonia) comprising 1,500 islands and islets.
-Estonia was established as one of the Soviet Union's constituent republics in 1940.
-Estonia and the other Baltic states gained independence from the Soviet Union on September 6, 1991, and membership in the United Nations followed soon after.
+Estonia is a nation of northeastern Europe and the northernmost of the 3 Baltic states (a term given to the countries in northeastern Europe situated on the Baltic Sea, namely Lithuania, Latvia, and Estonia) comprising 2317 islands and islets (as per statistics from 2020).
+Throughout a large part of its history, Estonia has been dominated by foreign powers.
+Following the Molotov-Ribbentrop Pact between Nazi Germany and the Soviet Union, Estonia was invaded and occupied by the Soviet Union in June 1940.
+On August 6, 1940, after a rigged election, the parliament proclaimed Estonia as one of the Soviet Union's constituent republics, thereby naming it as the Estonian Soviet Socialist Republic (Estonian SSR).
+Estonia remained a Soviet republic until August 20, 1991, when it declared its complete independence, which was acknowledged by the Soviet authorities on September 6, 1991, and membership in the United Nations followed soon after.
 Estonia began the process of converting its government to a parliamentary democracy and shifting its economy to market capitalism.
 It desired further European integration and joined the North Atlantic Treaty Organization (NATO) and the European Union (EU) in 2004.

 Welcome to Tallinn